ryantanch/UML-Drawings/README.md

 # UML-Drawings

-This Repository is to collect UML drawings from practices and assignent
+This Repository is to collect UML drawings from practices and assignents